-The project will provide a total of 168 parking spaces and 96 long-term bicycle parking spaces.
+The project will provide a total of 149 parking spaces and 95 long-term bicycle parking spaces within two (2) levels of subterranean parking and one (1) level at-grade.
 10 short-term bicycle parking stalls will be located adjacent to the building entrance on Manhattan Place.

 The proposed parking is located within the building and therefore will not be visible from the public right-of-way.
 Pedestrian access and all ingress and egress for the parking will be located on Manhattan Place which is designated as a Local Street - Standard.
 Therefore, the parking facilities will be compatible with the existing and future developments in the neighborhoods.